 About Atomic Learning

 Founded in 2000 by a group of technology educators, Atomic Learning was created by educators, for educators.
 Now over a decade later, Atomic Learning is the trusted training solutions provider of 16 million individuals in more than 45 countries worldwide.
-Offering cost-effective solutions for mobile learning, Common Core planning and implementation, 21st century professional development and on-demand software and technology training and support, Atomic Learning creates flexible learning opportunities that make it easy for learners of all ages to embrace technology and develop critical skills for success at school, at work and in life.
+Offering educational institutions cost-effective solutions for on-demand technology training and support, Atomic Learning creates flexible learning opportunities that make it easy for learners of all ages to embrace technology and develop critical skills for success at school, at work and in life.

-The Atomic Learning suite of products is designed to provide a comprehensive framework to bring technology and curriculum together, through targeted solutions for specific initiatives, such as mobile or Common Core.
+Atomic Learning offers a variety of solutions designed to provide comprehensive framework to bring technology and instruction together, through targeted solutions to address the unique needs of educational institutions.

 Content Development Team

 With experience ranging from K-12 classroom teaching to master's degrees and college instruction, the content development team from Atomic Learning is constantly in touch with the education world as well as abreast of the newest technologies available.